hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 # Hello World

-This project serves as a step off to learning the C programming language.
+This project serves as a step toward learning the C programming language.

 ## Table of Contents